The Heart of East Africa and the Soul of Photography

 Details: 12 Spots

-Time in the Field: 12 days / 11 nights in Ngorongoro and Serengeti, Tanzania and Masai Mara, Kenya
+Time in the Field: 11 days, including Ngorongoro and Serengeti, Tanzania, and Masai Mara, Kenya

 Designed for wildlife and photo enthusiasts who want an immersive experience, as well as wall-worthy images of the animals and terrain of East Africa.
 You don’t have to be a photographer to join, but you must want to spend time in the field with wildlife.

 There’s no place on earth like Africa, and Wild Departures caters to avid and enthusiastic shutterbugs from beginner to pro on this once-in-a-lifetime photo safari.

 We start with your instructor, Michelle Theall, who was just profiled in Oprah Magazine and is an award-winning photographer whose work has been published around the globe and in the US in over thirty titles, including Alaska, Backpacker, Outdoor Photographer, Sierra, and others.
 Her stock work is handled by several agencies, including Getty, and several images have been purchased for private collections and galleries.
 She’s been teaching photography for 12 years and prides herself on helping clients capture “the moment,” the unique miracles that happen in the field that take a photo beyond a snapshot to something more sublime.

 Ping, a Massai, was born in and has lived his entire life in the Masai Mara, the famed heart of Kenya’s wildlife population.
 He was named one of the top 25 guides by Conde Nast Traveler and, as a big cat biologist, knows the locations and behaviors of the animals in the Mara intimately, often predicting hunting, nursing, and other interactions.
 Ping is also a professional photographer, and as such, positions Wild Departures guests in the best locations with the best light.